Weardale Way Section 7 (Wolsingham to Witton-le-Wear)

 Description

 Wolsingham is one of two major towns in Weardale, with a history that goes back to the Dark Ages.
 Apart from its many historic features it offers a full range of hospitality and is well worth a visit.
-The section however, starts on the access road outside Wolsingham Railway Station.
-After crossing the Weardale Railway soon afterwards, the route takes to the trail across several fields before entering a lengthy section of riparian woodland on the River Wear.
-Deciduous gives way to coniferous as the trail ascends across the Sharnberry Fault to access forest tracks through Black Bank Plantation.
+The section starts on the access road outside Wolsingham Railway Station.
+After crossing the Weardale Railway soon afterwards, the route takes to the trail across several fields before entering a lengthy section of riparian woodland along the River Wear.
+Deciduous gives way to coniferous as the trail ascends across the Sharnberry Fault onto forest tracks through Black Bank Plantation.

-After re-crossing the Weardale Railway at the site of the former Low Harperley Station the route passes through Low Harperley Farm where precious plate from Durham Cathedral is recorded as being hidden from Scottish Covenanter forces during the English phase of the Civil War.
-Not too far away, on the A689, is Harperley POW Camp.
+After crossing the Weardale Railway at the site of the former Low Harperley Station, the route passes a quarry extracting fluvial aggregates (sand and gravel) before arriving at Low Harperley Farm.
+In the c17th, during the Wars of the Three Kingdoms (Civil War) precious plate from Durham Cathedral is recorded as being hidden from Scottish Covenanter forces on the property.
+Not too far away is Harperley POW Camp.
 Dating to WWII it’s surprisingly intact and although having heritage status it hasn’t been open to the public for some years.
 Harperley Hall dates to end of the c18th and lies just off the trail.
 It too housed POWs – during WWI – but since 1946 has been in the possession of Durham Constabulary.

-The trail through a narrow strip of woodland at Harperley Dene is indistinct and you may need to hunt for the footbridge, which remains out of sight in a gully until you’re almost on top of it.
-After passing through Wadley Farm (where there are often a few interesting species of livestock to be seen) the trail turns upwards again, affording some nice views of Bedburn and lower Weardale before continuing over fields past McNeil Bottoms and High Garth Farm to the reach the A68 with its fast-moving traffic.
-On entering Witton-le-Wear you can climb a set of steps on the left to view Witton Tower, a private residence contemporary with the medieval village itself, before finishing the section at the Dun Cow Inn just around the corner.
+In a narrow strip of woodland at Harperley Dean the trail crosses the burn via a footbridge on the way to Wadley Farm.
+After passing through the farm (where there are often a few interesting species of livestock to be seen) the trail turns upwards again, affording some nice views of Bedburn and lower Weardale before continuing over fields past McNeil Bottoms and High Garth Farm to the reach the A68 with its fast-moving traffic.
+On entering Witton-le-Wear you can climb a set of steps on the left to view Witton Tower, now a private residence contemporary with the medieval village itself.
+The section finishes at the Dun Cow Inn just around the corner.

 Shopping Basket